-Like pharyngealization, nasalization is often treated in the Khoisan literature as a phonation type.
+Like pharyngealization, nasalization is often treated in the literature on Khoisan as a phonation type.
 However, nasalized vowels are excluded in the present study because, unlike pharyngealization, nasalization does not involve a specific laryngeal articulation.
 Thus, it can be considered a separate phonetic dimension from the other phonation types.
-Moreover, unlike the other phonation types, which can occur only on initial vowels, nasalization is regarded as a property of the second vowel: initial vowels are nasalized only if the second vowel is nasalized, regardless of stem structure.
+Moreover, unlike the other phonation types, which can occur only on initial vowels, nasalization is regarded as a property of the second vowel; initial vowels are nasalized only if the second vowel is nasalized, regardless of the stem structure.
 This suggests that initial vowels are nasalized by leftward spreading (Traill, 1985, pp. 88-89).

 Although the phonation types are contrastive on initial vowels, they nonetheless differ in terms of their phasing.
 Breathy vowels are breathy throughout their duration.
 On the other hand, both creaky and pharyngealized vowels tend to be creakiest between the middle and end of the initial vowel, giving them a rearticulated quality.
-(The same is attested for Ju|'hoansi; Snyman (1977a) calls these vowels 'interrupted' and 'juxtaposed'.)
-Creaky vowels can also end with sustained vocal fold closure - that is, a glottal stop [?], without an 'echo' vowel associated with rearticulation.
+(The same is attested for Jul'hoansi; Snyman (1977a) calls these vowels "interrupted" and "juxtaposed".)
+Creaky vowels can also end with sustained vocal fold closure - that is, a glottal stop [?], without an "echo" vowel associated with rearticulation.
 An example of a creaky vowel with sustained closure is shown in the rightmost example of Figure 1.
-I choose to represent creaky vowels with a superscript glottal stop (e.g. [a]) because the International Phonetic Alphabet (IPA)'s 'creaky' diacritic is often used to represent pharyngealization in !Xóõ (Traill, 1985).
+I choose to represent creaky vowels with a superscript glottal stop (e.g., $[a^{2}]$) because the International Phonetic Alphabet (IPA)'s "creaky" diacritic is often used to represent pharyngealization in !Xóõ (Traill, 1985).
 The pharyngealized quality in pharyngealized vowels is usually strongest in the middle of the initial vowel (Traill, 1985).
 Figure 2 illustrates the variation in (epi-)glottal realization seen on pharyngealized vowels.
 Although phonologically pharyngealized vowels can also be phonetically creaky, there exist acoustic differences between them and phonologically creaky vowels, as will be seen in this study.

-According to Traill, the four main phonation types can also be combined with one another, yielding vowels that are breathy-creaky, pharyngealized-creaky, and breathy-pharyngealized ('strident').
+According to Traill, the four main phonation types can also be combined with one another, yielding vowels that are breathy-creaky, pharyngealized-creaky, and breathy-pharyngealized ("strident").
 Only /a, o, u/ are attested with breathy-creaky and breathy-pharyngealized phonation, whereas only /a, u/ are attested with pharyngealized-creaky phonation.
-And though not discussed explicitly in earlier work (e.g. in Traill 1985), Traill's dictionary includes at least eight words that have a combination of all three non-modal phonation types: breathy-pharyngealized-creaky words with /a/ and /o/ (Traill, 1994b).
-There are additional phonotactic restrictions that determine where non-modal phonation types occur; see Traill (1985), Miller (2010), and Güldemann (2013).
+And though not discussed explicitly in earlier work (e.g., in Traill, 1985), Traill's dictionary includes at least eight words that have a combination of all three non-modal phonation types: breathy-pharyngealized-creaky words with /a/ and /o/ (Traill, 1994b).2 There are additional phonotactic restrictions that determine where non-modal phonation types occur (see Traill, 1985; Miller, 2010; Güldemann, 2013).
 Combinations of phonation types are also only found on initial vowels.

-Figure 1.
-Sample waveforms and spectrograms of two instances of $/ {}^{g}|a^{2}je/$ 'bend' from two speakers in the dataset from this study.
-Vertical axes show up to 5000 Hz.
+Fig. 1.
+Sample waveforms and spectrograms of two instances of $/g|\dot{a}^2je/$ "bend" from two speakers in the data set from this study.
+The vertical axes show up to 5,000 Hz.
 The first vowel is phonologically creaky in both cases, yet can be realized phonetically with only creaky voice (left), or with both creaky voice and sustained glottal closure (right).